akulbacki/hvilina/README.md

   // Set response type
   $response->header('Content-Type', 'application/json');
-  // You can use or not status method when you need different than 200 page response code
+  // You can use or not status method when you need different than 200
   $response->status(201)->renderText(["string" => "Без назвы", "number" => 30, "bool" => false]);
 });

-// Dynamic route with Plant text response
+// Dynamic route with plant text response
 $app->get('/user/{id}', function ($request, $response) {
   $response->renderText("User ID: " . $request->params['id']);
 });

 // Ops, this page is not found
 $app->get('/404', function($request, $response) {
-  // Default method which already contain code 400 as page response code
+  // Default method which already contain code 404 as page response code
   $response->notFound();
 });